claudecodeguide.dev

 • Your goals ("I'm building a SaaS product", "I'm learning React")

-Example: user_role.md might contain: "Senior PM at an EdTech company.
+A user_role.md file might say: "Senior PM at an EdTech company.
 Manages 3 squads.
 Prefers bullet points over paragraphs.
 Hates em dashes."

 2. Feedback Memory